 They had been climbing coconut trees since they were three years old, some far taller than the task laid before them.
 With a crack of knuckle and neck, the figure leapt to the side of the building, moving steadily from one balcony to the next occasionally scaling an exposed drainpipe until they reached their target.

-A pretty young woman, mid-twenties with cocoa skin and a slightly boyish haircut stared back.
+A pretty young woman, early-twenties with cocoa skin and a slightly boyish haircut stared back.
 The only thing marring her beauty was a long scar running across the right side of her face and another just above the bridge of her nose.
 The scars ran deep as the longer of the two led to a leather eye patch disguising further damage.
 She quickly turned from the door and stepped to the bed, heartbroken at what she found.

 Reaching down, she took the girl’s hand in her own while examining her injuries.
 The girl in the bed had the entire left side of her torso heavily bandaged.
 Several red stains dotting the soft fabric indicated where the bullets had entered, and in some cases, exited.
 Three shots.
 She had heard them.
 Watched in horror as the other girl fell; wished to race to her aid but was unable.